Mining is the process of creating a block of transactions to be added to the Ethereum blockchain.

 Ethereum, like Bitcoin, currently uses a proof-of-work (PoW) consensus mechanism.
 Mining is the lifeblood of proof-of-work.
 Ethereum miners - computers running software - using their time and computation power to process transactions and produce blocks.

 In decentralized systems like Ethereum, we need to ensure that everyone agrees on the order of transactions.
-Miners help this happen by solving computationally difficult puzzles in order to produce blocks, which serves as a way to secure the network from attacks.
+Miners help this happen by solving computationally difficult puzzles to produce blocks, securing the network from attacks.

 - A user writes and signs a transaction request with the private key of some account.

 - The user broadcasts the transaction request to the entire Ethereum network from some node.

 - Upon hearing about the new transaction request, each node in the Ethereum network adds the request to their local mempool, a list of all transaction requests they’ve heard about that have not yet been committed to the blockchain in a block.

 - At some point, a mining node aggregates several dozen or hundred transaction requests into a potential block, in a way that maximizes the transaction fees they earn while still staying under the block gas limit.
 The mining node then: